Beni, Bolivia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and C. Be sure to find the correct type.
-Most adapters currently being sold are just plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A and C. Take care to get the necessary kind.
+Most adapters available are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most places.

 A portable power bank, like this one